Modified recombination and the Hubble tension: Methodology

-To evaluate the integral in Eq.~(\ref{eq:delta_omegabf}) and the corresponding integral for $\Delta \chi^2_{\mathrm BF}$, first we need to compute the functional derivatives such as ${\delta \mathbi{X}}/{\delta \mathrm{ln} \, [x_e(z)]}$.
-We evaluate them numerically using the formalism used by Hart \etal \, in \cite{Hart:2019gvj}.
+To evaluate the integral in Eq.~(\ref{eq:delta_omegabf}) and the corresponding integral for $\Delta \chi^2_{\rm BF}$, first we need to compute the functional derivatives such as ${\delta \mathbi{X}}/{\delta \mathrm{ln} \, [x_e(z)]}$.
+We evaluate them numerically using the formalism used by Hart \etal. in \cite{Hart:2019gvj}.
 Namely, we create an orthonormal set of basis functions of Gaussian shape centered at a set of redshift values $z_k$ to perturb $x_e(z)$ in narrow redshift ranges around $z_k$.
 We then implement the perturbed $x_e(z)$ in the recombination routine {\tt RECFAST}~\cite{Seager:1999bc,Wong:2007ym,2011ascl.soft06026S} of the Boltzmann code {\tt CAMB}~\cite{2000ApJ...538..473L} and compute the response of observables $\mathbi{X}$ to the perturbation.
-Having evaluated all necessary functional derivatives, we can compute $\Delta \Omega^{i}_{\mathrm{BF}}$ and $\Delta \chi^2_{\mathrm BF}$ for any (small) modification of ionization history $\Delta \mathrm{ln} \, [x_e(z)]$.
+Having evaluated all necessary functional derivatives, we can compute $\Delta \Omega^{i}_{\mathrm{BF}}$ and $\Delta \chi^2_{\rm BF}$ for any (small) modification of ionization history $\Delta \mathrm{ln} \, [x_e(z)]$.
 With this pipeline at hand, we can search for $\Delta \mathrm{ln} \, [x_e(z)]$ that satisfy our criteria.
 We do this by generating a large number of $\Delta \mathrm{ln} \, [x_e(z)]$ histories using cubic splines with 7 control points placed evenly between $z = 700$ and $z = 1600$.
 Further details of our procedure are given in Appendix \ref{app:numerics}.

 The accuracy of the LRA method worsens for best fits that are further away from the fiducial model.
-To check how well the LRA-predicted best fit ionization histories actually fit the data, we perform MCMC fits in a few particularly interesting cases.
+To check how well the LRA-predicted best fit ionization histories actually fit the data, we perform MCMC fits in a few cases that provide the most promising results.
+In particular, for each data combination, we select one LRA-predicted history that yields a reasonable, though not unique, combination of high $H_0$, low $S_8$, and low $\chi^2$, prioritizing cases with high $H_0$ and low $S_8$ values.
+When testing this LRA prediction with MCMC, we implement the corresponding $\Delta \ln x_e(z)$ as the modified recombination model in RECFAST.
 In addition to checking how well a given LRA prediction actually fits the combination of Planck CMB and DESI BAO data, we also check the impact of adding the SN data and the high-resolution CMB anisotropy measurements to the dataset.